 3. Attack on US Executive Branch

-Allegedly associated with Syrian President Bashar al-Assad, the Syrian Electronic Army has carried out operations using spear-phishing and DDoS attack tactics to compromise government, media, and privately-held organizational websites.
-In 2016, the FBI charged two individuals affiliated with SEA with criminal conspiracy.
+Allegedly associated with Syrian President Bashar al-Assad, the Syrian Electronic Army (SEA) has carried out operations using spear-phishing and DDoS attack tactics to compromise government, media, and privately-held organizational websites.
+In 2016, the FBI charged two individuals affiliated with the SEA with criminal conspiracy.

 4. Project Chanology

 Anonymous performed a DDoS attack on the Church of Scientology after the church attempted to remove a video of Tom Cruise voicing his affiliation with the organization.
 In-person protests followed with attendees wearing the infamous Guy Fawkes masks around the country.

 Project Chanology attempts to combat web censorship.
 This campaign was a protest against the Church of Scientology and its members.

 The campaign ran DDoS attacks to prevent access to the church’s websites.
 A series of prank calls and black faxes followed.
 Anon further exercised doxing by distributing private documents stolen from Scientology computers over the Internet.

 In its first public act of hacktivism, Hacktivismo released a declaration that elevated freedom of speech.
 The group — connected with another hacker group, Cult of the Dead Cow (cDc) — attempted to not only engage in civil disobedience but explain the reasons behind its attacks.